-- facilitating the transition between emergency activities and normal teaching conditions
+- facilitate the transition between emergency activities and normal teaching conditions

-- ensure that the primary and secondary education system will be able to attain the level of results achieved before the 2013 crisis regarding access to school and quality
+- ensure that the primary and secondary education systems will be able to attain the level of results achieved before the 2013 crisis regarding access to school and quality

 - restore the educational authorities’ capacities to develop long-term education perspectives and sector strategies.